schuchert/wikispaces/pages/MyCv.md

 Brett is a lateral thinker and mixes and mingles across domains.
 For example, he applies lean thinking to learning and teaching new ideas in both a technical realm, and internal martial arts training.
-The notion of practice, or katas, he does in both software and body awareness.
+The notion of practice/katas he does in both software development, and body awareness.
 Meditation and paying attention to the moment are a cornerstone of Code Whispering, or listening to the code, versus projecting design on to it.

 ----